alvaroandresgarayromero/awssheeet/docs/notes/aws-iam-basics.rst

 .. code-block:: bash

     AWS IAM Dashboard -> Users -> Add User
     Permission: If unknown, set to AdministratorAccess policy.
+An IAM policy is a JSON file that defines the level of permissions (authorization) a user (or a service) can have while accessing AWS services in your account.
 This will allow the new user to perform any action in your AWS account.

     # Credentials for new user will be created (see below) and downloadable as CSV "ONCE"
     Username